 The organisation of the study process ensures an adequate provision of the program and the achievement of the learning outcomes.
-The students emphasise possibility of Erasmus exchange (e.g., LAUREA University of Applied Science (Finland), Media House Ltd., (Ireland, practical training), friendly atmosphere, open teachers, active student parliament and entertainments, feeling like at home, open administrative staff, teachers contactable also by phone and email, accessible databases, impact on practicalities.
+The students emphasise possibility of Erasmus exchange, friendly atmosphere, open teachers, active student parliament and entertainments, feeling like at home, open administrative staff, teachers contactable also by phone and email, accessible databases, impact on practicalities.

-Some subjects (Mathematics, Foreign language - full/part time studies; Electronic publishing, Image processing and composition, Layout - part time studies) are studied through two semesters.
+Some subjects (Mathematics, Foreign language - full time studies; Programming - part studies) are studied through two semesters.
 Assessment form of 1'st semester is credit and assessment form of 2'nd semester is exam.
 In subjects' descriptions, is not mentioned what is the part of 1'st semester assessment in the final mark of the subject.